Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-This is why, over the past five decades, non-linear extensions to this equation have been considered so as to remedy this impediment.
-These attempts, whose inspirations are not so different from Bohm's original goal are illustrated through the GRW theory \cite{GRW} and the series of completions brought to it, gravitation and the role of the observer's mind included.
-Now according to the experts themselves, a new universal constant would be necessary to account for a complete theory of quantum measurement (See Ref.\cite{Laloe}, where an interesting and exhaustive review of these attempts and several others are given).
+This is why, over the past decades, non-linear extensions to the Schr\"odinger equation have been considered so as to remedy this impediment.
+These attempts are illustrated through the GRW theory \cite{GRW} and the series of completions brought to it, including gravitation, whose unification to the quantum theories is not yet available, and the role of the observer's mind.
+Now, according to the experts themselves, a new universal constant would also be necessary to account for a complete theory of quantum measurement (Ref.\cite{Laloe} offers an interesting and exhaustive review of these attempts, as well as of several others).

-These tentative solutions to the wave function collapse are worth being compared to another approach, recently drawn from a sound experimental {\textit{savoir faire}} \cite{Raimond}, \cite{Guerlin}.
-Relying on a series of indirect {\textit{quantum non-demolition}} measurements, one is able to proof the convergence of the series toward the collapse of the wavefunction, such as assumed by the axioms of quantum mechanics for direct measurements \cite{Bauer1}.
-In doing so, it is of utmost interest to note that there is no need for considerations other than those of repeated probe-system interactions within a pure quantum mechanical framework.
+These tentative solutions to the wave function collapse have more recently been completed with another approach, drawn from a sound experimental {\textit{savoir faire}} \cite{Raimond, Guerlin}.
+Relying on a series of indirect {\textit{quantum non-demolition}} measurements, one is able to prove the convergence of the series toward the collapse of the wavefunction, such as assumed by the axioms of quantum mechanics for direct measurements \cite{Bauer1}.
+In doing so, there is no need for considerations other than those of repeated probe-system interactions within a pure quantum mechanical framework.
 Alternatively, taking things the other way round, the infinite series of indirect quantum non-demolition measurements could be viewed as building/defining an adequate measurement apparatus \cite{Bauer1}.

-Ahead of all of these speculations, it will be seen elsewhere that a cogent metaphysical argument can help us evaluate how pertinent these attempts may or may not be \cite{wavefunction}.
+Upstream of all of these speculations, though, it is argued elsewhere that a cogent metaphysical argument can help us evaluate how pertinent these attempts may be; or, rather, may not be \cite{wavefunction}.